astridlujo/astridlujo/README.md

 - 👀 I’m a music nerd and sushi Lover 🍣
 - 🌱 I’m currently improving my React and React Native skills
 - 💞️ I’m looking for a job where I can show my skills and passion
-- 📫 Youc an react me at astridlujo@gmaiil.com
+- 📫 You can reach me at astridlujo@gmaiil.com

 <!---
 astridlujo/astridlujo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.